Amish Mennonite: Later conferences

-The "Conservative Amish Mennonite Conference" was born several decades after the original Amish Mennonite movement.
+The "Conservative Amish Mennonite Conference" (now known as the Rosedale Network of Churches) was born several decades after the original Amish Mennonite movement.
 In 1910, leaders from three unaffiliated Amish Mennonite congregations met in Michigan to discuss the formation of a conference that allowed for congregational autonomy yet would be able to assist individual churches with problems.
 This conference was to be more conservative than the aforementioned Amish Mennonite conferences.
 Nonetheless it moved closer to mainstream Mennonite groups, eventually losing its Amish identity.
 In 1954, a majority vote called for the removal of the "Amish" part of the Conservative Amish Mennonite Conference (CMC) name, which was implemented in the 1957 constitution revision.
 Proponents suggested that "Amish Mennonite" conferences were obsolete.
 During the 1960s, concern rose among some about the lax practice on issues such as the women’s head veiling and cut hair, television, and clothing items.
 Individual churches began to differ greatly in practice.
-Since the concerns in the 1960s, conference has abandoned a stand on the aforementioned practices, resulting in the Biblical Mennonite Alliance in 2000, which continues to uphold the practice of headcovering for women.
+Since the concerns in the 1960s, the conference has abandoned a stand on the aforementioned practices, resulting in the Biblical Mennonite Alliance in 2000, which continues to uphold the practice of headcovering for women.

 Leading the process of assimilation further the "Ohio Mennonite and Eastern Amish Mennonite Joint Conference" became the "Ohio and Eastern Mennonite Conference" in 1955 and the "Ontario Amish Mennonite Conference" became the "Western Ontario Mennonite Conference" in 1963.

 Kauffman Amish Mennonite

-The Kauffman Amish Mennonites, also called Sleeping Preacher Churches or Tampico Amish Mennonite Churches, are a Plain branch of the Amish Mennonites whose tradition goes back to John D. Kauffman (1847-1913) who preached while being in trance.
+The Kauffman Amish Mennonites, also called Sleeping Preacher Churches or Tampico Amish Mennonite Churches, are a Plain branch of the Amish Mennonites whose tradition goes back to John D. Kauffman (1847–1913) who preached while being in trance.
 In 2017, they had some 2,000 baptized members and lived mainly in Missouri and Arkansas.
 In contrast to other Amish Mennonites they have largely retained the Pennsylvania German language and other traditions from the late 1800s.
 They allow some modern conveniences, such as electricity and cars.
 The Kauffman Amish Mennonite congregations are one of a few groups that clearly identifies itself as an Amish Mennonite constituency.